mathiasbosman/mathiasbosman.me/README.md

   ➜  press h to show help
 ```

-1. make sure the `master` branch contains the latest state
+1. make sure the `main` branch contains the latest state
-2. create a feature branch from the `master` branch
+2. create a feature branch from the `main` branch
-3. make your changes and create a pull request into the `master` branch
+3. make your changes and create a pull request into the `main` branch

 ### Testing